frugality advice

 I can tell you now that I have the absolute BEST frugality advice anywhere on the net.
-I know this because I did my own mashup trick and aggregated the blogosphere’s best ideas here and gave the floor to the financial advisers on the web.
+Sure, this is a bold thing to say, but I believe that the ideas I am presenting here are good because I’ve done my own mashup trick which involved aggregating the blogosphere’s best ideas.
+Below, I’ve given the floor to various financial advisers on the web.
 I am also of the mind to either update this list as I find more tips out there, or create new ones as I collect more and more ideas from the wisdom of the crowds.

 If you have the CHEAPEST WAY to do something, let me know so I can feature it in one of these posts or just add your comments to this article below.